Skip Sub Menu

 • Correspondence, subject files, and reports of the dean, associate dean, assistant dean, and administrators of the divisions and programs of the Law School and Law Library.

-• Correspondence, subject files, and reports of the offices of central administration, including: administration, records coordinator, Admissions and financial aid, budget, and advancement.
+• Correspondence, subject files, and reports of the offices of central administration, including: administration, records coordinator, admissions and financial aid, budget, and advancement.

 • Minutes, memoranda, and reports of all major academic and administrative commissions, councils, and committees.